All Episodes

 You've been one of the leaders.

-Look, I don't care, Rain or Shine.
+Look, I don't care rain or shine.

-You gotta go out and vote.
+You got to go out and vote.

-Dave Bratt, along with Jordan Meadows, they're the leading trio that have fought to keep promises that frankly a few other Republicans forgot about once they got into office, and uh looking for good news on Dave Bratt tonight.
+Dave Bratt, along with Jordan Meadows, they're the leading trio that have fought to keep promises that, frankly, a few other Republicans forgot about once they got into office.

 Dave, thank you for being with us.